 - The Health, Environmental, Safety and Corporate Responsibility (HES&CR) Committee regularly reviews and oversees operational risks, including those relating to climate change, HES and security.
 It reviews risks associated with social, political and environmental trends, issues and concerns, domestic and international, which affect or could affect our business activities, performance and reputation.

-Our board receives regular updates from these committees about their activities, and reviews additional risks not specifically within the purview of any particular committee, including risks of a more strategic nature.
+Our board receives regular updates from these committees and reviews additional strategic risks not specifically within the purview of any particular committee.
 Key risks associated with the strategic plan are reviewed annually at our board’s strategy meeting and periodically throughout the year.